 - Weight loss and inadequate diet

 Night sweats associated with fever and weight loss could indicate something significant and should be brought to your doctor’s attention.
+Parents should track these episodes by keeping a sleep diary, recording when they happen, how often, and any other symptoms that come with them.
 The doctor would arrive at the exact cause after running a few diagnostic tests.

 How Are Night Sweats Diagnosed?